simar-g/COMP4462-final-project/README.md

 **Note:** Please click on 'Home' in the navigation bar on the top right once you start on localhost to enable autoplay (otherwise, the videos won't play).
 ```
-This version uses code blocks to separate commands and includes some additional formatting for clarity.
-It also provides a brief introduction and separates the installation and usage instructions into their own sections for easier reading.